List of foreign electoral interventions: 2024 election (by Russia)

+2026 election (by Russia)

+Ahead of the 2026 Bulgarian parliamentary election, Russian-linked information operations targeted the electoral environment through disinformation and narratives portraying the European Union as interfering in Bulgaria's elections.
+Researchers identified Kremlin-aligned networks including the Pravda network, RT-linked outlets and other websites amplifying anti-EU narratives and attempting to undermine trust in the electoral process.
+The Center for the Study of Democracy reported that coordinated information operations generated more than 340 million impressions during the campaign.
+Bulgarian authorities established a special mechanism to counter foreign information manipulation and interference.

 Canada

 1962 and 1963 (by United States)

-Canadian Prime Minister John Diefenbaker (a Conservative) had famously bad relations with U.S. President John F. Kennedy.
+Canadian prime minister John Diefenbaker (a Conservative) had famously bad relations with U.S. president John F. Kennedy.
 Kennedy is widely seen as having publicly intervened in Canadian affairs by inviting the then-opposition leader Lester B. Pearson (a Liberal) to the White House for a banquet with Nobel Prize winners just before the official start of 1962 campaign, failing to rescind the offer when the election was formally called, holding a private meeting with Pearson in the White House, and mentioning only Pearson in his remarks to the Nobel laureates.
 In the aftermath of the Cuban Missile crisis, Diefenbaker's policy was attacked by the U.S. State department in a statement which McGeorge Bundy bragged had "toppled" the Diefenbaker government.
 The U.S. embassy in Ottawa leaked anti-Diefenbaker stories to the media covering the campaign and the Kennedy-friendly Newsweek magazine ran cover story attacking Diefenbaker.
 Besides these public interventions, Kennedy secretly sent his personal pollster Lou Harris to work for Pearson's Liberals under an assumed name, despite refusing to allow Harris to work for the British Labour Party under Harold Wilson.
 "One of the highlights of my life,” Mr. Harris told The Canadian Press, “was helping Pearson defeat Diefenbaker."